tillbiskup/aspecd/docs/applications.rst

 After having created classes for the dataset and storing the accompanying metadata, it is time to think of processing your data.
 As set out in the :doc:`introduction <introduction>` already in quite some detail, reproducibility is both, at the heart of good scientific practice as well as the ASpecD framework.

 Therefore, both, as a developer writing analysis software based on the ASpecD framework as well as its user, you need not bother about such aspects as having processing steps writing a history containing all their parameters.
-All you need to do is to subclass :class:`aspecd.processing.ProcessingStep` and adhere to a few basic rules when implementing your own data processing classes.
+All you need to do is to subclass :class:`aspecd.processing.SingleProcessingStep` (in most cases, and in some rare cases :class:`aspecd.processing.MultiProcessingStep`) and adhere to a few basic rules when implementing your own data processing classes.

 Let's assume for simplicity that you want to write a processing step called "MyProcessing".
 Generally, you would start out creating a module ``processing`` within your Python project, if it does not exist already, and add some basic code to it::

-    import aspecd
+    import aspecd.processing

-    class MyProcessing(aspecd.processing.ProcessingStep):
+    class MyProcessing(aspecd.processing.SingleProcessingStep):

         def __init__(self):
             super().__init__()